 You leave the restaurant and begin to drive home.
 You are obeying all of the rules of the road when you drive through a green light and someone pulls out in front of you.
 An accident occurs where the other driver is at fault.
 The other driver dies.
 You think, “The other driver was at fault, I did nothing wrong.”

 Think again.
 Any time a death occurs on the road, an investigation begins.
 Law enforcement officers are obligated to make sure their reports are thorough.
 When a death occurs, you may be forced to submit to a blood draw to determine whether you were under the influence of some intoxicating substance that affected your ability to operate a motor vehicle.
-This can result in DUI manslaughter.
+This can result in a DUI manslaughter charge.

 DUI Manslaughter Defense Strategies

 Vehicular manslaughter cases can be challenging to defend.
 The potential penalties can be severe.
 Some states impose a minimum mandatory sentence of five years in state prison upon conviction.
-The sentiment of the general public is against defendants in this situation and favor of stricter DUI laws.
+The sentiment of the general public is against defendants in this situation and in favor of stricter DUI laws.

 Ways to establish a defensive legal strategy in a DUI manslaughter case include: